Diffraction, Geochemical Analysis and Electron Microscopy

 X-Ray Fluorescence (XRF) is a non-destructive analytical technique that identifies and quantifies the elemental composition of rock samples by measuring the characteristic secondary X-rays emitted when the samples are exposed to high-energy X-rays.
 This method is highly precise, efficient, and capable of analyzing multiple elements simultaneously, making it essential for applications in mineral exploration, environmental assessment, and academic research.

 XRF’s minimal sample preparation requirement preserves rock sample integrity, allowing geologists and researchers to gain valuable insights into the composition and history of geological materials, whether using portable field analyzers or advanced laboratory systems.
+Trilab uses XRF to perform different rock analysis techniques and provides clients with an interpretation of the results.

 GS Lab Microscope Technician